 When To Get Tested?

 A blood sample is obtained by inserting a needle into a vein.
-A bone marrow sample may be collected from the hip bone by a trained healthcare practitioner.
-(For more details, read the article on Bone Marrow Aspiration and Biopsy.)
+A bone marrow sample may be collected from the hip bone by a trained health care practitioner (Bone Marrow Aspiration and Biopsy).
 Sometimes, a tissue sample, such as from a lymph node, is obtained using a biopsy or fine needle aspiration (FNA) procedure.
 Body fluid samples are obtained through collection of the fluid in a container or by inserting a needle into the body cavity and aspirating a portion of the fluid with a syringe.

 Test Preparation Needed?

 What is being tested?